BBVA/docker-hdfs-alluxio-spark/README.md

-# HDFS ALLUXIO SPARK ZEPPELIN
+# DOCKER HDFS ALLUXIO SPARK
-This repository contains the docker images and the Openshift code to bring up a a complete HASZ environment.
+This repository contains the docker images and the Openshift code to bring up a a complete HAS environment.

 Please complete this document if you find errors or lack information.
 Just git push it! :)